 Current Graduate Students

-Ashley Ruba is a fourth year Ph.D. candidate in Developmental Psychology.
+Ashley Ruba is a fifth year Ph.D. candidate in Developmental Psychology.
 Ashley first discovered infant research in a language development lab at Duke University.
 Her honors thesis was an interdisciplinary project that examined how infants learned labels for emotional expressions.
 This study inspired Ashley to continue research as a lab manager at Duke before coming to UW.
 Specifically, Ashley’s research interests explore how emotion understanding develops throughout infancy and how various factors (e.g., language) might influence this process.
 The primary goal of her research is to bridge gaps between affective science and developmental psychology.

 Former Graduate Students

 Theresa Hennings received her masters degree in 2015.
 Theresa earned her Bachelor’s in Psychology from Lewis & Clark College, where she worked as a research assistant in a study looking at preschoolers’ understanding of other people’s emotions.
 After college, she continued child development research in a language and cognition lab at Stanford University.
 At UW, Theresa examined how infants’ understanding of other people’s emotions influences their behavior, social interactions, and trait attributions.
 Her research focused on how infants use information about other people’s emotional dispositions to make social evaluations.